Testing equality between several populations covariance operators: The test statistic

-A natural approach is to consider $\wbGa_i$ as the empirical covariance operators of each population and construct a statistic $T_n$ based on the difference between the covariance operators estimators, i.e., to define $T_n=n \|\wbGa_1 -\wbGa_2 \|_{\cal F}^2$, where $n=n_1+n_2$.
+from two independent samples $X_{1,1},\cdots,X_{1,n_1}$ and $X_{2,1},\cdots,X_{2,n_2}$.
+A natural approach is to consider $\wbGa_i$ as the empirical covariance operators of each population and construct a statistic $T_n$ based on the difference between the covariance operators estimators, i.e., to define